Melinda Dillon: Early life

 Dillon was born as Melinda Ruth Clardy on October 13, 1939, in Hope, Arkansas, but raised in Cullman, Alabama.
-After spending four years in Germany, Dillon attended Hyde Park High School and the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) in Chicago.
+After spending four years in Germany while her father was stationed on a base there, Dillon attended Hyde Park High School and the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) in Chicago.

 Career

 Though best known for her supporting performances in films, Dillon began as an improvisational comedian and stage actress.
 Recalling her performance as Sonya in a 1961 student production of Chekhov's Uncle Vanya, Alan Schneider wrote:What distinguished and made the whole attempt worthwhile for me was casting the role of Sonya with a young actress named Linda [sic] Dillon, who was a senior acting student at Goodman as well as a hanger-on with a Second City troupe that included two young performers named Barbara Harris and Alan Arkin.
 During our tryouts, John Reich, then the Goodman Theatre's artistic director, had seriously tried to discourage me from using Linda.
 He admitted her talent but warned me that she was highly volatile and completely unpredictable as an actress.
 He had found another actress whom he found much more suitable for Sonya.
 I insisted on using Linda, no matter the consequences.
 I was fascinated by the combination of her fragility and sensuality, intrigued with the unconventional way in which she was able to make a line seem utterly spontaneous, and impressed with her emotional range and richness.
 During our four weeks of rehearsal [...], I wound up alternately adoring and hating Linda.
 She always did too much and yet not enough.
 She was never the same twice in a given scene, even when she had found something wonderful last time.
 She was always wanting to quit the cast or leave school or kill herself.
 And yet, at the same time, I felt she was extraordinary, the most talented young actress I'd ever worked with, the potential peer of Geraldine Page and perhaps even Kim Stanley.
 I was sure she'd be a big star one day, and I wanted to be with her when that happened.